dgcole/noctis-iv-lr/README.md

 make
 ```
 ### Windows
+**Please Note:** The game is extremely buggy on Windows right now, to a [significantly](https://i.imgur.com/9km1Osf.gif) greater extent than on Linux.
+Fixing bugs that only exist under Windows is not a current priority.

 Build instructions are not currently provided for Windows, but it can be built by following similar steps to the Linux instructions above in MSYS2 using the mingw-w64 packages.

 ## Port Status
 - [x] Space Game Logic